Close Menu

 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link

-The strongest driver of digital euro adoption is security, particularly protection against financial loss.
-Moving from full liability (as with losing a physical wallet) to a capped loss of €250 increased adoption likelihood by 12 percentage points.
-Full protection raised it by 23 points.
+The study finds that security, particularly protection against financial loss, is the most important factor influencing adoption.
+Reducing consumer liability from full loss, similar to losing cash, to a capped loss of 250 euros increased adoption probability by 12 percentage points.
+Full loss protection raised adoption likelihood by 23 percentage points.

-Who is most likely to adopt?
+Who is most likely to adopt

 Featured